kxytechnologies/kxy-python/docs/latest/introduction/getting_started/index.rst

 	Out-Of-Sample R^2: 0.65

 	>>> # How suboptimal is this linear regression model?
-	>>> # Can we do better with a nonlinear model, without new features?
+	>>> # Can we do better with a nonlinear model, without new inputs?
 	>>> print('Additive Suboptimality: %.4f' % \
 	...		test_df.regression_additive_suboptimality('Prediction', label_column))
-	Additive Suboptimality: 0.0015
+	Additive Suboptimality: 0.0279